apple/ml-hypersim/README.md

 &nbsp;
 ## Working with the Hypersim Dataset

 The Hypersim Dataset consists of a collection of synthetic scenes.
 Each scene has a name of the form `ai_VVV_NNN` where `VVV` is the volume number, and `NNN` is the scene number within the volume.
 For each scene, there are one or more camera trajectories named {`cam_00`, `cam_01`, ...}.
 Each camera trajectory has one or more images named {`frame.0000`, `frame.0001`, ...}.
-Each scene is stored in its own ZIP file according to the following data layout.
+Each scene is stored in its own ZIP file according to the following data layout:

 ```
 ai_VVV_NNN